 The gigantic plume of smoke that blasted away from the mountain extended 17 miles into the atmosphere.
-Eruption triggered tsunamis nearly 100 feet.
-Which destroyed most of the coastal regions of the area.
+The eruption triggered tsunamis nearly 100 feet, which destroyed most of the coastal regions of the area.

-It is evident in the studies done before and after the eruption of 1883 that seismic activities around the Krakatoa volcano was intense, with earthquake tremors felt as far away as Australia.
-Although, there is no historical evidence of any volcanic activity of this magnitude occurred in Krakatoa before 1883.
+It is evident in the studies, done before and after the eruption of 1883, that seismic activities around the Krakatoa volcano was intense, with earthquake tremors felt as far away as Australia.
+Although, there is no historical evidence of any volcanic activity of this magnitude that occurred in Krakatoa before 1883.

-Historians pointed out that during the Sailendra dynasty, a notable dynasty emerged in the 8th century Java, Krakatoa was known as “The Fire Mountain”.
+Historians pointed out that during the Sailendra dynasty, a notable dynasty emerged in the 8th century Java, Krakatoa was known as “The Fire Mountain.”
 A total of seven volcanic activities is cataloged that took place between the 9th and 16th centuries.
 These volcanic activities are tentatively dated, which occurred in 850, 950, 1050, 1150, 1320, and then in 1530.

 Effects and Death Tolls